 The good news is you shouldn’t see your BAH Rate drop during the middle of your assignment, even if the rates for your location decrease in any given year.
 There are certain exceptions to this rule, which we’ll cover in just a moment.

 Individual BAH Rate Protection: This prevents decreases in your housing allowance, as long as your status doesn’t change.
 Servicemembers are entitled to the greater of the published BAH rate on January 1, or the BAH they were paid on December 31 of the previous year.

 BAH rate protection is in place from the time a servicemember arrives on an installation until the status of the servicemember changes due to:

 - Permanent Change of Station (PCS)

-Two important notes: The Change in dependent status on means “with dependents” or without dependents,” not the number of dependents.
+Change in Dependent Status: The Change in dependent status refers to a change in the “with dependents” or without dependents,” status – not the number of dependents.
 So you won’t see a BAH decrease if you have another child or if one of your children moves out of your home (provided you still have dependents).

 Summing Up BAH Rate Protection

 To sum it up, BAH Rate Protection ensures that servicemembers will receive published increases in BAH Rates, but not decreases, unless any of the 3 previously mentioned conditions apply.
 Decreased BAH Rates should only affect servicemembers who PCS into a new area, have a change in dependency status (change from with dependents to without, or vice-versa), or to those who receive a reduction in pay grade.